CSCfi/csc-user-guide/docs/apps/snap.md

 You could also request a fast [nvme](../computing/running/creating-job-scripts-puhti.md#local-storage) disk in a batch job and run the command first in the batch job so that all the temp/cache files are written to a fast disk rather than the scratch.
 It might provide speed improvement in demanding calculations.

 !!! note
-        SNAP graphical user interface is not affected by this.
-It will create a __.snap__ folder inside your HOME directory
+        The graphical user interface is not affected by this.
+Using it will create a __.snap__ folder inside your HOME directory and fill it.
+Empty it if you run out of space in your HOME directory

 ### Using SNAP with graphical user interface

-If you have connected with [NoMachine](nomachine.md) or have X11 enabled on your SSH connection, you can launch a graphical user interface of SNAP with the following commands
+If you have connected with [NoMachine](nomachine.md) or have X11 enabled on your SSH connection, you can launch a graphical user interface on an interactive batch job session

 __SNAP 8.0__
+`sinteractive -i`
 `singularity_wrapper exec snap`

 __SNAP 7.0__
+`sinteractive -i`
 `snap`

 !!! note
-   We recommend using [NoMachine](nomachine.md) and [an interactive batch job](../computing/running/interactive-usage.md) for launching graphical user interfaces on Puhti.
-The graphical user interface will not launch properly on login nodes.
+   We recommend using [NoMachine](nomachine.md) for launching graphical user interfaces on Puhti

 ### Using SNAP with Graph Processing Tool (gpt) command

 The Graph Processing Tool __gpt__ is a command line tool used for bulk processing.
-It can be run with the following commands __8.0__
+It can be run for example with the following commands

+__8.0__
 `singularity_wrapper exec gpt <full_path_to_graph_xml_file> -Pfile=<inputfile> -t <outputfile>`
 __7.0__